RTMecha/BetterLegacy/snapshots.md

 - Added Background and Dialogue to the default Prefab Types.
 - Text & Image object selection in preview area can be customized via the new "Select Text Objects" and "Select Image Objects" settings found under Config Manager > Editor > Preview.
 - Due to the above feature, text objects can now be highlighted.
+- Moved Editor Level code to its own manager.

 ### Internal
 - Created a custom enum system.
 (Only visual difference is the Resolution dropdown now displays the resolution name without the 'p')